wing5wong/artisan-whs-static/source/_events/2021-07-25_year-13-prizegiving.md

 Final reports will be issued to students and sent to families via email.

 This is the last day for Year 13 students.

+**Note:** We are planning to have a breakfast for our Year 13 students on the morning of Tuesday 16 November.
+Further details will be provided once we have finalised our plans.